 Definition of Objects

-Let’s go through each object from top to bottom and left to right in figure 3.
+Let’s go through each object from top to bottom and left to right in Figure 3.

-A10-gui-Widget: The name of the A10 GUI Widget library in a repository.
+A10-gui-widget: The name of the A10 GUI Widget library in a repository.
 It aims to host source code of reusable Widgets for A10 developers.
 Any A10 developer may contribute his/her Widget into the shared library.

-Basic Widget: The fundamental Widget.
+A10 Basic Widget: The fundamental Widget.
 Widgets may be derived from any existing library like an open source library made by others.
-And every Widget provides an interface that incorporates well with upper containers.
-Some example Basic Widgets are: form, tree, search, context menu, tooltip, etc.
+Some example A10 Basic Widgets are: form, tree, search, context menu, tooltip, etc.

-Composite Widget: A Composite Widget is composed of multiple Basic Widgets.
-And every Widget provides an interface that incorporates well with upper containers.
-An example Composite Widget is a tree-list Widget made from Basic Widgets like tree, context menu, and tooltip.
+A10 Composite Widget: An A10 Composite Widget is composed of multiple A10 Basic Widgets.
+An example A10 Composite Widget is a tree-list Widget made from Basic Widgets like tree, context menu, and tooltip.

-Invoker: The invoker provides createA10Widget() method.

-A10Widget: ??

-A10 Widget Wrapper: This is the starting point for creating a Widget.
-Framework can use the wrapper to handle some common behavior, such as:

-Wrap the react component to

-provide logging below.

-Widget Debug: Framework could get, arrange, and expose the Widget status for app developers to debug or resolve problems.

-Switch Skin: Framework could control the Widgets to use skin or theme.

-Logging: Log the status for debugging or monitor purpose.
+Invoker: The invoker provides createA10Widget() method.A10WidgetWrapper: Our design allows for the flexibility that other functionalities may be added in the future.
+Initially, however, four of React Component’s life cycle methods are overridden in A10 Widget Wrapper to provide basic logging: